Environmental commitment

 The aviation industry, and TAP in particular, is facing major challenges due to current world events.
 Outlining a consolidated strategy that will allow the economic recovery of the company, the tourism industry and the country in general - while observing high-quality standards - will only be possible if we commit to minimizing the environmental impact of our operations.

-Energy efficiency and and CO2 emissions
+Energy efficiency and CO2 emissions

 The decarbonization of the aviation sector is a major challenge when it comes to sustainable mobility, as dependence on fossil fuels is still quite high.
 While technological solutions for the energy transition are not yet widely accessible, the Company continues to work on projects and initiatives aimed at reducing its environmental footprint.